7 Female Rap Pioneers You Need to Hear

 "Roxanne's Revenge" (1984)

 When she was 14, Lolita Gooden from Queens New York heard from her friends that the rap group UTFO had failed to show up for a local gig.
-So -- calling herself Roxanne Shante -- she decided to punish them by recording an answer to their single "Roxanne Roxanne."
+So -- calling herself Roxanne Shante -- she decided to punish them by recording an insulting response to their single "Roxanne Roxanne."
 As the world discovered, that teenager sure could rhyme.
 Her song was a hit.
 Watching the video of this young girl is like taking a trip back to another era.

 3. MC Lyte